Niklichang/niklichang.github.io/_posts/2024-12-02-the-daily-run.md

 *Update on 01/13/25:* This page will most likely be changed to a 6 days run and 1 day strength workout per week (no longer a "daily" run), but the intent is still the same.
 Run faster, get fitter, build habits.

+**02/16/25, Day 37**: 1.31mi easy.
+Finally back.
+Will still have to settle in for a bit before this can become a consistent, everyday thing again due to classes and adjusting to China. 北大 is great.
+Cool friends, nice campus, and I finally got to go to the gyms and see the ping pong places.
+Hopefully that will work out.
+Basically a lot better emotionally and hopefully physically soon.

+In terms of the run, I feel like the Garmin is miscalculating it.
+In San Diego, I thought it was a bit off.
+In Chengdu, I disregarded the one time run due to a run-down treadmill.
+Finally, in Beijing, now that I have tested one of the new treadmills I will be most of the time, it still seems off.
+The treadmill said 2.52km, which is 1.57 miles.
+Pretty inaccurate.
+Will probably have to recalibrate my watch.

+New update: I'm not going to put it at the top since traveling abroad is temporary, but while I am here I will probably treat this as somewhat of a blog if I am feeling up to it.
+It would be fun, and I think it is best that this place is pure, unadulterated thoughts in contrast to my other posts where I go back and edit stuff.

 <br/>

 **02/06/25, Day 36**: 4.20mi easy.
 Wrote the previous run just now for reference.
 Things are a lot different out here in China, and it really tests my drive to continue running, which so far I have failed miserably at.
 Not much else that I want to say on the matter but I have lost a lot of fitness, and once I reach Beijing things will stabilize.
 Going to have to remove the "Number of Days Missed" section, RIP.
 I feel that I made it at a time where I knew that my streak was slipping away (leaving for China).
 Also, I feel like it is an unhealthy way to approach trying to run more, as touched upon in a previous post about building habits.
 See you sometime soon.